Anna Reeves Counselling

 About me

 I am a cisgender woman with 16 years of experience working in the fields of mental health, addiction, family and sexual violence, and psychological trauma.
-My background includes extensive experience in healthcare and community-based services, including child and adolescent behavioural health, Kaupapa Māori mental health and addictions, domestic violence and sexual harm.
-I have supported individuals, couples and families with relationship difficulties, parenting issues, attachment issues, grief and loss, women’s issues (including prenatal, perinatal, postpartum, infertility, miscarriage and termination of pregnancy), depression, anxiety, trauma and PTSD, substance use disorders, gambling problems, intimate partner violence, sexual abuse and sexual assault.
+My professional background includes extensive experience in healthcare and community-based services, child and adolescent behavioural health, Kaupapa Māori mental health and addictions, domestic violence and sexual harm.
+I have supported many individuals, couples and families facing relationship difficulties, parenting issues, attachment issues, grief and loss, women’s issues (including prenatal, perinatal, postpartum, infertility, miscarriage and termination of pregnancy), anxiety and depression, trauma and PTSD, substance use disorders, gambling problems, intimate partner violence, sexual abuse and sexual assault.

 Based in Hastings, I have been in private practice for seven years.
-Previously, I provided therapy and mental injury assessment to survivors of sexual abuse and assault through ACC’s Integrated Service for Sensitive Claims (ISSC).
-I provided EAP counselling through Vitae and Telus Health (NZ).
-I delivered psychological intervention to primary healthcare patients with mild-to-moderate mental illness (by GP referral).
-I also supervised professionals practicing in the fields of counselling, addictions, law, medicine and social work.
+I have provided therapy and mental injury assessment to survivors of sexual abuse and assault through ACC’s Integrated Service for Sensitive Claims (ISSC).
+I have provided EAP counselling through Vitae and Telus Health (NZ).
+I have delivered psychological intervention to primary healthcare patients with mild-to-moderate mental illness by GP referral.
+I have supervised professionals practicing in the fields of counselling, addictions, law, medicine and social work.

-Currently, I am a Supplier (Contract Holder) for ACC Sensitive Claims.
+Currently, I am an approved Supplier (Contract Holder) for ACC Sensitive Claims.
 Through the Sensitive Claims Service, my team and I provide fully funded support, treatment and assessment to survivors of sexual abuse or assault.
+I am also on a panel of qualified AOD report writers approved to provide AOD reports for cases in New Zealand courts in the criminal jurisdiction.

 ACC Sensitive Claims Supplier